rehierl/html-outliner-spec/issue-associations.md

 - `(node.parentSection == node.heading.parentSection)`

 **TODO** - What would be the use of a `Node.heading` property?
-Couldn't you always use `node.parentSection.heading` instead?

 Having this step as an explicit step inside the algorithm's specification turns it into a mandatory step unless it is explicitly declared to be optional.
 This step should probably be marked to be an optional one.

+**TODO** - Couldn't you always use `node.parentSection.heading` instead?

 NOTE - This property is in direct conflict with the definition of a heading for an element of sectioning content.
-In essence, there are two definitions for a heading of a sectioning content element: One refers to an outer heading element and the other to an inner heading element.
+In essence, there are two definitions for a heading of a sectioning content element: This one refers to an outer heading element (superordinate) and the other one (definition of sectioning content element) to an inner heading element (subordinate).

 <!-- ####################################################################### -->
 <h2 id="conclusion">Conclusion</h2>